bdwyertech/mcp-atlassian-server/README.md

 This has some specific hacks to place nice specifically with server versions, not cloud.

-This is primarily to learn MCP and experiment within a Golang context and likely will not be maintained.
+This is primarily to learn MCP and experiment within a Golang context and will not be actively maintained.